Rep2/in2iOSPlayground/Chapter 3: Basic tutorials/Introduction to iOS MVC, connecting View and Controller.md

 ## Building a Basic UI

-Now that we know that iOS apps consist of many UIViews, and that each UIView has its UIViewController, lets see how to add elements to our starting UIView.
+Now that we know that iOS apps consist of many UIViews, and that each UIView has its UIViewController, let's see how to add elements to our starting UIView.

-Read and finish this tutorial.
+Finish this tutorial.
 It will take you thru [Building a Basic UI](https://developer.apple.com/library/prerelease/ios/referencelibrary/GettingStarted/DevelopiOSAppsSwift/Lesson2.html#//apple_ref/doc/uid/TP40015214-CH5-SW1).

 This tutorial is also an example for this section.
-Folow it and build your first application.
+Follow it and build your first application.
 When done add your project to this directory.

 ## Connecting the UI to Code